cardano-foundation/CIPs/CIP-0054/README.md

 ### cardano.nft.getFingerprint() : Promise

 Return the fingerprint of the current token - in the case where we're rendering a child token, this will be the fingerprint of the child token.

+### cardano.nft.getMetadata() : Promise

+Return the content of the 721 key from the metadata json from the mint transaction of the current NFT - if we are rendering on behalf of a child NFT, this will be the metadata from the child NFT.

 ### cardano.nft.getTransactions( string ) : Promise